ccbs-stradl/coding_club/Sessions/2020_10_23_github_intro.md

 ## KT Coding Club: Introduction to Git and Github

 ### Checklist:
+*NB.
+I do all the following in a terminal on Mac.
+There is also the option to run the terminal within R studio - I've not tried this but heard it can be slow.
+You should also be able to run it in Windows equivalent of terminal.*
 ##### Already have git and github set up?
 Go to stage 4:
 ____________
 1. [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your computer.